-Analysts choose the company on which they make stock recommendations (long or short) after consulting with their PMs.
+Analysts choose the company on which they make stock recommendations (long or short) after consulting with their fund's portfolio managers.
 The PMs may have concerns about sectors or industries that are under-represented in the portfolio.
-Because we are making recommendations for investments, the goal is to choose a stock for which a buy or sell (short) recommendation can be made.
-Hold recommendations should be avoided.

-The analyst must get email approval of the selected name from the PMs and the instructor.
+The analyst must get email approval of the selected name from their fund's PMs and the instructor.